-We will be resuming our in-person worship services on Sunday, May 31!
+We have resumed our in-person worship services as of Sunday, May 31!

 So, What Is the New Normal at Church?